darkawesome/blog/content/blog/Voronoi.md

 draft: true
 ---

 The following is work from my undergrad geology class in 2023.
 Which used Voronoi polygons and other tools to look at air quality in California.
 <!--more-->

 Although this work doesn't relect my current knowledge it is a great example of some of the work I have done in the past.
 This also exists as a repository of informaiton to look back at if similar work were to be done in the future.
 I have left in the instructions from the class as well.
-While some of the code is mine parts are from the professor Dr.G.
+The majority of my work here is interpretation with a few parts being minor adjustments to the instructional code.

 ## Lab 4: Using Voronoi Polygons for Air Quality Monitoring Network Design